iamsoroush/abstractions/docs/prepare_your_code.md

     outputs: [<KerasTensor: shape=(None, 10) dtype=float32 (created by layer 'dense_3')>]

 So we need to design our data-pipeline in a way that will generate batches of data compatible with this input-output.
-Also, we have to take this into account when we are desigining metric functions for our `Evaluator`, functions that expect an array with `shape(10,)` as `y_true` and `y_pred`.
+Also, we have to take this into account when we are designing metric functions for our `Evaluator`, functions that expect an array with `shape(10,)` as `y_true` and `y_pred`.

 ## Define evaluator functions

-For evaluating the model, orchestrator uses `Evaluator` and generates detailed report about the model and the test and validation data.
+In order to evaluate the model, orchestrator uses `Evaluator` and generates detailed report about the model using test and validation data.

 We have to define one method: `get_eval_funcs`.
 This method must return a dictionary which is a mapping from function names to function objects.
 Evaluator will call every function in this dictionary like this `function(y_true, y_pred)`.
 Note that `y_true` and `y_pred` are not batches, and in our case will be a tensor of `shape(10,)`.